MurdoMaclachlan/ToR-Repost-Collection/generic/blue-button-rush/blue-button-rush.md

 ---

-[*Image of a hand, blurred, indicating it is moving fast towards a blue button on a silvery metallic slab, with darker silver, circular screws in the corners.
-The hand is labelled '{{REPLACE ME}}', and the button is labelled '{{REPLACE ME}}'.*]
+\[*Image of a hand, thick with motion blur, next to a blue button on a silvery metallic slab, with darker silver circular screws in the corners.
+The hand is labelled "{{REPLACE ME}}", and the button is labelled "{{REPLACE ME}}".*]

 ---